tye-exe/CogWorks/README.md

 Only files and folders located in same folder in the server jar, and in folders within said folder, can be accessed with this plugin!
 Or to put it in more technical terms, the plugin can only access files or folder whose absolute path starts with the absolute path to the server folder.

 Furthermore, CogWorks is still in alpha, so there will be bugs.
 If you find any please report them in #bug-reports in [discord](https://discord.gg/3CC6kVcdQH).
+We will listen to any feedback given & we greatly appreciate it.

 ## General Info: